pjfooeve09/todolist-frontend/README.md

 •Use Javascript to connect to Rails API using fetch

-•Use fetch to implement methods that include: POST, PATCH, and DECONSTE
+•Use fetch to implement methods that include: POST, PATCH, and DELETE

 # Installation
 before continuing, ensure that the backend is connected and running.
 Click [here](https://github.com/pjfooeve09/todo-list-backend/blob/main/README.md) to be redirected to the todo-list-backend repository